 Just like all dog’s vital organs, the kidneys are important for many reasons - they filter toxins from the blood, regulate levels of potassium and sodium, conserve water and produce urine.
 When a dog’s kidneys start to malfunction, they can get very ill.
 You can read all about the causes and symptoms of kidney disease in dogs right here.
 However, if your dog’s already been diagnosed with kidney issues, you’ve probably been instructed to put them on a renal diet.

-It’s essential that you feed your dog with kidney problems a renal diet so that they can live a happy, relatively stress-free life with alleviated symptoms from their poorly kidneys.
+It’s essential that you feed your dog with kidney problems a strictly renal diet only so that they can live a happy, relatively stress-free life with alleviated symptoms from their poorly kidneys.
 It’s actually the most important part of your dog’s treatment and could significantly improve their life expectancy.

 So, what does a renal diet mean?
 Renal, or kidney-friendly food for dogs has special attributes, and it can be confusing for a worried dog owner to understand all the various weights and restrictions involved.
 Put simply, a renal diet for dogs supports the kidneys while providing a dog with all the nutrition they need to live and function happily.